Cutoff on Graphs and the Sarnak-Xue Density of Eigenvalues: Equivalence of the Density and the Path-Counting Properties

-and together with the weaker condition we have the full Sarnak-Xue density. \end{proof} The Sarnak-Xue density can also be stated in terms of non-backtracking cycles, i.e. non-backtracking paths of length $k\ge2$ such that the last edge is not the inverse of the first edge.
+Let us discuss non-backtracking cycles, i.e. non-backtracking paths of length $k\ge2$ such that the last edge is not the inverse of the first edge.
 We consider two cycles as equivalent if they are rotations of one another.
 We say that a cycle $C$ is primitive if there is no $l|k$ and a cycle $C'$ of length $l$, such that $C$ is equivalent to the concatenation of $C'$ to itself $k/l$ times.